 In talking with authors about their books and their marketing or lack of it, there are similarities that arise that get in the way of improving sales.
-Many of these issues could have been resolved before the book was written and published and some are post-publication fixes.
+Many of these issues can resolved before the book is written and published and some are post-publication fixes.
 This isn’t an exhaustive list.
-Check back next week for part 2 when I discuss the obstacles an author faces personally when selling their book.
+Check back next week for Part 2 when I discuss the obstacles an author faces personally when selling their book.
 For now, let’s talk about the 7 obstacles to selling your book.

 One reason a book may not sell well is there may not be a big enough market for it.
 If you write romance novels, this is NOT your issue.
 It more often found in nonfiction books for which there is a designed target audience.
 For instance, if you write about juggling in Delaware, you can expect modest sales due to the fact that Delaware is a small state and jugglers are a small subset of those who live in or visit Delaware.
 Even if you sold a book to every Delaware juggler or every visitor who is a juggler or loves juggling, your sales have a ceiling.

 Before you write a book, consider the market for the book.
 While having a specific target market in mind is a GREAT idea, if the market is too small, it will hurt your sales numbers.
 Consider how to increase the target market of your book without diluting the purpose of the book.
 Think about expanding the region (e.g., juggling on the East Coast), or the target market in other ways (e.g., profiles of creative professions).